BitcoinDesign/Guide/guide/payments/transactions.md

 ## Bitcoin transaction lifecycle

-Some transactions are better accomplished on-chain.
-For example, the user's wallet application may have difficulty finding a suitable path to route a larger payment, or the user may prefer to send their funds to a [multi-sig storage vault]({{'/guide/case-studies/savings-account/' | relative_url}}).
+Some things are accomplished better on-chain.
+For example, the user's wallet application may have difficulty finding a suitable path to route a larger Lightning payment, or the user may prefer to send their funds to a [multi-sig storage vault]({{'/guide/case-studies/savings-account/' | relative_url}}).

 {% include picture.html
    image = "/assets/images/guide/payments/transactions/tx-lifecycle-simplified.svg"